-"alcoholic drink," by 1821, perhaps 1714; probably originally a verb, "to drink a lot" (1768), variant of bouse (c.
-1300), from Middle Dutch busen "to drink heavily," related to Middle High German bus (intransitive) "to swell, inflate," which is of unknown origin.
+"alcoholic drink," by 1570s, also bouze (rhyming with carouse in poetry), also as a verb, probably a variant of Middle English bous "intoxicating drink," (mid-14c.), which is from Middle Dutch buse "drinking vessel" (also as a verb, busen "to drink heavily"), which is related to Middle High German bus (intransitive) "to swell, inflate," which is of unknown origin.

-The noun was perhaps reinforced by name of mid-19c.
+Mostly a cant word late 18c.
+The noun use and the -z- spelling (1830s) might have been popularized partly by the coincidental name of mid-19c.
 Philadelphia distiller E.G. Booz.
 Johnson's dictionary has rambooze "A drink made of wine, ale, eggs and sugar in winter time; or of wine, milk, sugar and rose-water in the summer time."
 In New Zealand from c.
 World War II, a drinking binge was a boozeroo.